Rae Was Raiders' Insurance Policy in 1976-77

 Rae didn’t.

-The Raiders drafted the 6-foot, 170-pound Rae in the eighth-round (No. 205 overall) out of USC in 1973 after he passed for 244 yards and 10-yard touchdown to Lynn Swann that opening the scoring in a 42-17 rout of Ohio State that gave the Trojans a national championship.
+The Raiders drafted the 6-foot, 170-pound Rae in the eighth round (No. 205 overall) out of USC in 1973 after he passed for 244 yards and a 10-yard touchdown to Lynn Swann that opened the scoring in a 42-17 rout of Ohio State that gave the Trojans a national championship.

 Read More